frconor-ebook/meditations/_posts/2025-09-25-fire-on-earth.md

 "When you look up to the heavens and behold the beauty of the stars above, fall down at the feet of God and adore his infinite Wisdom that is manifest in all Creation.
 Do the same at sunrise and sunset, when you are asleep and when you are awake.

-"Give thanks to the God who created all this wonder for your benefit, so that you might know, love, and praise his name" (St. Basil, *Homilia in Julittam martyrem*).
+"Give thanks to the God who created all this wonder for your benefit, so that you might know, love, and praise his name" (St. Basil, *Homilia in Julittam martirem*).

 All noble realities of the world bring us to Him.
 That fire of love is something we have to spread all around us in all moments of the day.